Get License Key and Add Domain

 What is This?

-AesirX First-Party Server is your own server for storing analytics data from your websites, powered by AesirX Analytics.
+AesirX First-Party Server is your own server for storing consent data from your websites, powered by AesirX Consent Management Platform

 Technically, you will need Docker Compose to run the AesirX First-Party Server Docker image, which stores your website consent data in a MongoDB server (included in the Docker Compose file).